azzaz123/webapp/README.md

 ## How to deploy:

-Currently this project uses gitflow.
+Currently, this project uses gitflow.
 To start and finish a release one has to use the ReleaseBot

 ### Start release